By: Sienna hancock – Iowa History Center Scholar

 February 17, 2020

 During the 1980s, computer science was just starting to gain popularity.
 Very few colleges offered programs pertaining to this field, including Simpson College.
-President Robert McBride (school president from 1979-1987), noticed that Simpson was falling behind when compared to other schools in the area.
+President Robert McBride (1979-1987) noticed that Simpson was falling behind when compared to other schools in the area.
 Simpson did not have a building to house a new computer science major or the necessary types of equipment.
 More and more students who came to Simpson were interested in the computer science field, but there was no program in existence at that point.
-President Robert McBride recognized this issue and began to work toward finding a way to fund such a building.
+President McBride recognized this issue and began to work toward finding a way to fund such a building.

 President McBride was introduced to Lettie Judkins McNeill through a mutual friend.
 She was a graduate of the Simpson College business department in 1927.
 She went on to marry a wealthy real estate agent from Chicago.
 President McBride and other members of the board made a plan to ask her for a generous donation, but before he could even do so, she suggested the idea.
 In 1982, Lettie McNeill came to Simpson for a visit and decided to donate to the college.
 Her donation equaled around $910,000.
 She also sold Simpson College properties in Chicago that ended up selling for close to $900,000.
 President McBride was extremely thrilled about this because it meant that Simpson College could have a home to begin their new computer science major.